Four bike touring ebooks

-Here's four ebooks with tales from bike touring across Australia for your reading pleasure, with links to Amazon where they can be purchased.
+Here are four ebooks with tales from bike touring across Australia for your reading pleasure, with links to Amazon where they can be purchased.

 These ebooks are heavily based on various blogs from this website, cycletrailsAustralia.com, but the writing has been rearranged, edited and new linking passages have been written.
-You can read them for free on the actual online blogs but if you want a free standing version to read anywhere, using the Kindle app, you can download them by clicking on the images below.
+You can read them for free on the actual online blogs but if you want a free-standing version to read anywhere, using the Kindle app, you can download them by clicking on the images below.

 Heading West | the first bike touring ebook

 My first 65,000 word ebook is the product of a 464 day blog from my initial east to west crossing of the Australian continent on a bicycle.

 Munda Biddi Roller Coaster | the second, shortish, ebook

 Just to set the scene, the Munda Biddi Trail is a mountain bike trail that starts 35 km north east of Perth and at the time headed south for 497 km, as far as the small town Nannup.
 Yes, it’s a roller coaster and cuts through some surprisingly uninhabited territory, considering the proximity to the 1.6m population of Perth.

 No traffic.
 Big jarrah tree forest.
 Free accommodation.
 Big watertanks.
 Not many, often make that no, others on the track.